Handle Amazon ECS throttling issues - Amazon Elastic Container Service

 Asynchronous throttling occurs because of asynchronous workflows where Amazon ECS or Amazon CloudFormation might be calling APIs on your behalf to provision resources.
 It's important to know which Amazon APIs that Amazon ECS invokes on your behalf.
 For example, the CreateNetworkInterface API is invoked for tasks that use the awsvpc network mode, and the DescribeTargetHealth API is invoked when performing health checks for tasks registered to a load balancer.

 When your workloads reach a considerable scale, these API operations might be throttled.
-That is, they might be throttled enough to breach the limits enforced by Amazon ECS or the Amazon Web Service that is being called.
+That is, they might be throttled enough to breach the limits enforced by Amazon ECS or the Amazon Web Services service that is being called.
 For example, if you deploy hundreds of services, each having hundreds of tasks concurrently that use the awsvpc network mode, Amazon ECS invokes Amazon EC2 API operations such as CreateNetworkInterface and Elastic Load Balancing API operations such as RegisterTarget or DescribeTargetHealth to register the elastic network interface and load balancer, respectively.
 These API calls can exceed the API limits, resulting in throttling errors.
 The following is an example of an Elastic Load Balancing throttling error that's included in the service event message.

 { "userIdentity":{ "arn":"arn:aws:sts::111122223333:assumed-role/AWSServiceRoleForECS/ecs-service-scheduler", "eventTime":"2022-03-21T08:11:24Z", "eventSource":"elasticloadbalancing.amazonaws.com", "eventName":" DescribeTargetHealth ", "awsRegion":"us-east-1", "sourceIPAddress":"ecs.amazonaws.com", "userAgent":"ecs.amazonaws.com", "errorCode":"ThrottlingException", "errorMessage":"Rate exceeded", "eventID":"0aeb38fc-229b-4912-8b0d-2e8315193e9c" } }